The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 For every single thing we drove past, Daniel had something interesting to tell us.

-Each village seemed to have a unique legend or tradition, and we learned all about everything from how to make the best olive oil to the inside scoop behind the most famous Spanish festivals, including the La Tomatina tomato festival and the controversial Running of the Bulls (please, please don’t partake in this one!).
+Each village seemed to have a unique legend or tradition, and we learned all about everything from how to make the olive oil to the inside scoop behind the most famous Spanish festivals, including the La Tomatina tomato festival and the controversial Running of the Bulls (please don’t partake in this one!).

-Before we knew it, we’d reached the village of Navajas and one of the most famous waterfalls in Spain – the Salto de la Novia waterfall, which literally translates to ‘Jump of the Bride.’
+Before we knew it, we’d reached the village of Navajas home to one of the most famous waterfalls in Spain – the Salto de la Novia waterfall, which literally translates to ‘Jump of the Bride’ (although most people simply know it as ‘Bridal Veil Waterfall Valencia’).

-With a population of just 712, Navajas is a tiny village with a few claims to fame – not only is Bridal Veil waterfall located just outside, but the village is also full of fountains spouting medicinal mineral water, as well as a famous Elm tree that was planted way back in 1636 and appears in the Guinness World Records!
+With a population of just 851 in 2023 (source), Navajas is a tiny village, but it has a few claims to fame – as well as Bridal Veil waterfall, the village is also full of fountains spouting medicinal mineral water, as well as an Elm tree that was planted in 1636 and appears in the Guinness World Records!

 However, we weren’t there to see an old tree.

-We were there to visit Bridal Veil waterfall and learn the sad legend behind its name…
+We were there to visit Bridal Veil waterfall Valencia and learn the sad legend behind its name…

 The legend of the Bridal Veil Waterfall